Staging, grading and cell type of DCIS

-In breast cancer, DCIS is described as stage 0, which is the earliest stage and means there is no invasive breast cancer.
-DCIS can be of any size but is still always stage 0.
+In breast cancer, DCIS is described as stage 0.
+This is the earliest stage and means there is no invasive breast cancer (it hasn't spead into surrounding breast tissue).
+DCIS can be of any size but it's still always stage 0.

 The cells grow faster than normal cells and look a little less like normal cells.

 The cells grow more quickly and look quite different from normal breast cells.

 High-grade DCIS is more likely to come back or develop into an invasive cancer than low-grade DCIS.
 Low-grade DCIS can still develop into invasive cancer, but this would usually take many more years than for a high-grade DCIS.

 Knowing the grade of the DCIS helps your doctors decide on the most appropriate treatment for you.